Agrocybe Praecox: The Ultimate Mushroom Guide

-Agrocybe Praecox is an edible mushroom but not worth it.
+Agrocybe praecox is an edible mushroom but not worth it.
 In spring and early summer, these attractive but very variable fungi emerge in woods and beside hedgerows, often carpeting paths and flowerbeds that have been spread with wood chippings.

-Other names: Spring Fieldcap, Spring Agaric.
+Common names: Spring Fieldcap, Spring Agaric.

 Ecology